antonchgr/antonchgr/README.md

 I am also a Microsoft Certified Trainer (MCT) for over 25 years, and I have been recognized as a Microsoft Most Valuable Professional (MVP) in Data Platform since 2010.
 Additionally, I am honored to be in the Data Expert 40 Powerlist 2024 by Boussias.

-I am the co-founder and visionary behind XLYTiCA, a company dedicated to Data & AI solutions.
-Also I am the founder of sqlschool.gr a greek community about Microsoft Data Platform.
+I am the co-founder and visionary behind [XLYTiCA](https://xlytica.com), a company dedicated to Data & AI solutions.
+Also I am the founder of [sqlschool.gr](https://sqlschool.gr), a greek community about Microsoft Data Platform.

 <!--